-On a national level, RealClearPolitics’ latest aggregation of opinion polls gives Biden a lead over President Trump of just under seven percent.
+On a national level, RealClearPolitics’ latest aggregation of opinion polls gives Biden a lead over President Trump of just over seven percent.

-If we compare this to last week’s RCP average, Biden’s national lead in the polls appears to be narrowing – dropping from 7.4 percent.
-Despite this, Biden is now ahead of where 2016 Democratic nominee Hillary Clinton was at this time in the campaign – albeit narrowly.
+If we compare this to last week’s RCP average, Biden’s national lead in the polls has remained stagnant, with no change.
+Biden remains ahead of where 2016 Democratic nominee Hillary Clinton was at this time in the campaign by more than five percent.

-However, as the last presidential proved, a lead in the national popular vote does not necessarily result in victory, as the winner of the election is determined by the Electoral College.
+As the last presidential election proved, a lead in the national popular vote does not necessarily result in victory, as the winner of the election is determined by the Electoral College.
 Each state is allocated a certain number of delegates, with the winner of a state taking that state’s delegates.
 Once a candidate reaches over 270 delegates in total, they have won the presidency.

 In the map above, each state is coloured based on either candidate’s poll lead.
 The darker blue a state shows stronger support for Biden, darker red means stronger support for Trump and grey means to state is too close to call.

-Based on this projection, Biden is likely to win the presidency with an Electoral College count of 352, compared to Donald Trump’s 304 in 2016.
-The former vice-president is expected, based on current polling, to flip the states of Wisconsin, Michigan, Pennsylvania, Florida, Ohio, North Carolina, Arizona and Nebraska’s second congressional district.
+Based on this projection, Biden is likely to win the presidency with an Electoral College count of 319, compared to Donald Trump’s 304 in 2016.
+The former vice-president is expected, based on current polling, to flip the states of Wisconsin, Michigan, Pennsylvania, Florida, Arizona and Nebraska’s second congressional district.

 The state of the race in swing states